ICANN Approves Registration of Internationalized Domain Names – Trademark Owners Should Take Note and Reconsider Online Policies

 “At the very least, companies should consider the effects the internationalization domain names may have on their web presence and domain names, and how they can effectively benefit from this expansion while protecting their trademarks and names.”

 The Internet Corporation for Assigned Names and Numbers (“ICANN”), the private corporation that governs domain names on the internet, has approved limited registration of Top Level Domain names (“TLDs”) (the characters which follow the “dot” in domain names) consisting solely of non-Latin characters.
 Under an experimental “Fast Track Process,” a limited number of national registries will be allowed to apply for additional country code TLDs (“ccTLDs”) using non-ASCII characters from their national languages – including Chinese, Arabic, Korean, Cyrillic, and others.
 Announced on October 30, 2009, the approval process for these new Internationalized Domain Name (“IDN”) ccTLDs will begin on November 16, 2009.
 This first step toward an internationalized internet should stimulate trademark owners to examine and formulate new strategies for protection of their intellectual property on the internet.
-See article “New Addresses to Make Use of Non-Latin Scripts” The New York Times, October 30, 2009 (revised October 31),.
-A complete copy of ICANN’s Proposed Final Implementation Plan can be found here.
+See article “New Addresses to Make Use of Non-Latin Scripts” The New York Times, October 30, 2009 (revised October 31).

 Until now, TLDs could only consist of ASCII characters – the 26 letters of the English alphabet, 0-9 numbers and the hyphen which make up the American Standard Code for Information Interchange character-encoding scheme.
 The new IDN ccTLDs, however, can consist of meaningful country indicators of between two and 63 characters in scripts such as Arabic, Chinese, Hindi, Cyrillic, or other non-ASCII characters.
 For the purposes of the Fast Track Process, eligible IDN ccTLDs cannot contain any ASCII letters or their notations, and both the territorial basis and the national language must be non-contentious.